kanishk98/transaction-scheduler/README.md

-# Transaction scheduler to guarantee concurrency control
+# Transaction scheduler to guarantee consistency

-Demonstration of a scheduling algorithm for a multi-user database system.
+Demonstration of a concurrency-mindful scheduling algorithm for a multi-user database system.

 ## Components